esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_generative_ai.md

 ## What is safe

-Can you think of a couple risks of a model run completely on your machine?
+Can you think of a fewrisks of a model run completely on your machine?

 :::::::::::::::  solution